 The key to creating a smooth video is to move the inanimate objects a very small amount between each frame captured.
 Give your kids a heads-up, but expect them to still make the mistake of too much movement between frames.
 If you notice your kids making this error, simply encourage them to preview their movie so they can see the error of their ways before they’ve invested too much time.

-Below is the animation my daughter created using her Pirate Ship 3-D Puzzle and Play Set.
+Below is the animation my daughter created using her Pirate Ship 3-D Puzzle.
 I love the attention to detail she put in!
 For example, notice that the pirate is actually rowing out to the island.
 So cool.

-Again, the 3-D puzzles that Melissa & Doug offer are great for stop motion animation because of all the accessories that come with the different sets.
-Click here to see the different 3-D Puzzle and Play Sets currently available.
+Again, 3-D puzzles and LEGOs are great for stop motion animation because of all the accessories that come with the different sets.

 Kids can also create fun animations with simple construction paper, too!

-For our family’s next stop motion animation project, we plan to try using Melissa & Doug’s Super Model Sculpting Compound (a light-and-airy modeling “clay” that’s super-easy for kids to work with) to create our own cast of characters and adventures from scratch.
+For our family’s next stop motion animation project, we plan to try Playdough to create our own cast of characters and adventures from scratch.